bsmahi/Java8Features/README.md

 **Java lambda expression is treated as a function, so compiler does not create .class file.**

 ## Functional Interface
-An interface which has only one abstract method is called functional interface.
-Java provides an annotation @FunctionalInterface, which is used to declare an interface as functional interface.
+An interface which has ONLY **one abstract method or Single Abstract Method (SAM)** is called functional interface.
+Java provides an annotation *@FunctionalInterface*, which is used to declare an interface as functional interface.

 Lambda expression provides implementation of *functional interface*